solita/solita.github.com/_posts/2026-02-11-using-ai-tooling-with-clojure.md

 As a developer, we can also connect to the same REPL as the coding agent, making it easy to step in and aid the agent when it gets stuck.
-In my workflows, I might look at the code the Agent produced and test it in the REPL as well, make changes as required and instruct the agent to read what I did.
+In my workflows, I might look at the code the agent produced and test it in the REPL as well, make changes as required and instruct the agent to read what I did.
 This gives another collaborative dimension to standard prompting techniques that are normally